 As part of the Jay Fujitani 1L Diversity Summer Program, Munger Tolles is pleased to offer up to four 1L summer associate positions in our Los Angeles and San Francisco offices.

 These positions will be offered to exceptional first-year law students who can contribute to the diversity of Munger Tolles and the legal community.
 In the past, candidates have included law students who are members of racial or ethnic minority groups; are gay, lesbian, bisexual or transgender; are physically challenged; or are from disadvantaged socioeconomic backgrounds.

-Each participant in the Jay Fujitani 1L Diversity Summer Program is required to spend a minimum of seven weeks in our office and may stay a maximum of 10 weeks.
+Each participant in the Jay Fujitani 1L Diversity Summer Program is required to spend a minimum of six weeks in our office and may stay a maximum of 10 weeks.
 The weekly salary for participants is the same as our program for 2L and 3L students.

 PUBLIC INTEREST OPPORTUNITY

-Upon completion of seven weeks at the firm, in lieu of spending additional time at Munger Tolles, each participant in the Jay Fujitani 1L Diversity Summer Program will have the option of spending up to four weeks performing legal work for a non-profit organization in the Los Angeles or San Francisco area and receiving his or her weekly salary from the firm.
+Upon completion of six weeks at the firm, in lieu of spending additional time at Munger Tolles, each participant in the Jay Fujitani 1L Diversity Summer Program will have the option of spending up to four weeks performing legal work for a non-profit organization in the Los Angeles or San Francisco area and receiving his or her weekly salary from the firm.
 Students interested in this option will need to secure placement at and submit a written description of the public interest opportunity before beginning employment at the firm.